 Gifted student athletes participating in one of the sports below may be offered an athletic scholarship in conjunction with other institutional, state or federal aid.

 *Awards are offered and renewed at the discretion of the Director of Athletics and the Directors of each sport.
 Students wishing to inquire about an athletic scholarship should contact the director of the sport he/she is interested in.

 John D. Montgomery Scholarship

-This scholarship is named in honor of the late John D. Montgomery, for his many years of service and dedication as a founding member of Soka University of America's Board of Trustees, as well as the founding director of the SUA's Pacific Basin Research Center, a research institute dedicated to the study of social and economic development that reinforces the humanistic aims of the university and its mission of service to others.
-The recipient of this $20,000 scholarship is chosen on the basis of academic merit and his or her record of service that best exemplifies the humanitarian goals and objectives of the University.
+This scholarship is named in honor of the late John D. Montgomery for his many years of service and dedication as a founding member of Soka University of America's Board of Trustees.
+Montgomery was also the founding director of SUA's Pacific Basin Research Center, a research institute dedicated to the study of social and economic development that reinforces the humanistic aims of the university and its mission of service to others.
+The recipient of this $20,000 scholarship is chosen on the basis of academic merit and his or her record of service that best exemplifies the humanitarian goals and objectives of the university.

 $1,000-$4,000 annually │ Dependent on application and job availability

 While SUA does participate in the Federal Work Study Program which is outlined in the “Federal Aid” section, the university also makes jobs available to students who are not eligible for the Federal program.
 All student employment jobs are open to all students.